Russian cruiser Varyag (1899)

+Varyag (Варя́г) sometimes also spelled Variag, was a Russian protected cruiser.
+Varyag became famous for her crew's stoicism at the Battle of Chemulpo Bay.
+She was acquired as a prize of war during the Russo-Japanese War by the Imperial Japanese Navy, who renamed her Soya and was later returned to the Russian Imperial Navy during World War I.

 Construction and design

 In 1897, the Russian Admiralty, as part of a program to reinforce the Imperial Russian Navy's Far East Fleet, published specifications for a fast protected cruiser, capable of commerce raiding.
 The ships were required to be armed with 152 mm (6-inch) quick-firing guns, and to have a speed of 23-24 kn.
 Russian shipyards were already busy, and the Imperial Admiralty placed an order with the American shipyard William Cramp & Sons of Philadelphia on 11 April 1898 to build a single cruiser, Varyag against this specification.
 Single ships were also ordered from the German shipyards Germaniawerft and AG Vulcan against these specifications.
 Varyag was laid down in October 1898, was launched on 31 October 1899 and commissioned into the Imperial Russian Navy on 2 January 1901 O.S.
 (14 January 1901 N.S.), under the command of Captain Vladimir Behr.

 Varyag was 129.56 m long overall and 127.90 m between perpendiculars, with a beam of 15.85 m and a draught of 5.94 m at normal displacement.
 Design displacement was 6500 LT with full load displacement about 7020 LT.
 Thirty Niclausse water-tube boilers fed steam to two sets of four-cylinder vertical triple expansion steam engines rated at 21000 ihp which drove two 3-bladed propellers.